thisisdavidbell/hello-operator/hello-app/README.md

 ## 7. Push your application to an image registry

-Ensure you ahev set env vars:
+Ensure you have set env vars:
 - `IRHOSTNAME` - Image registry Hostname
 - `IRNAMESPACE` - Namespace in image registry
 - `IRUSER` - Image registry user name